JesperLundberg/projektgunnar.nvim/README.md

 	prefer = { "telescope", "mini" },
 }

--- If you have both and want mini.pick set mini
+-- If you have both and want mini.pick set mini as only (or first in the list) choice

 local defaults = {
 	prefer = { "mini" },